spreadneck/neowiki.nvim/README.md

   Diary files live in a sibling `diary/` directory alongside your wiki (e.g. `personal/wiki` and `personal/diary`).

-  Daily files begin with a human-readable date header that you can configure via `diary.entry_header_format`.
+  Daily files are seeded from a template via `diary.entry_template`.
+String templates are processed by `os.date` so you can embed the current date.
+If unset, a simple header using `diary.entry_header_format` is inserted.

 - **Neovim-Powered Efficiency** ⚙️
   Built for Neovim 0.10+, leveraging Lua for speed and seamless integration with Treesitter, markdown rendering, completion, pickers, and your existing setup.